PeculiarVentures/xadesjs/README.md

 ### PLATFORM SUPPORT

 XAdESjs works with any browser that suppports Web Crypto.
-Since node does not have Web Crypto you will need a polyfill on this platform.
-The package includes [node-webcrypto-ossl](https://github.com/PeculiarVentures/node-webcrypto-ossl), browsers do not need this dependency but it will be ignored.
+Since node does not have Web Crypto you will need a polyfill on this platform, for this reason the npm package includes [node-webcrypto-ossl](https://github.com/PeculiarVentures/node-webcrypto-ossl); browsers do not need this dependency and in those cases though it will be installed it will be ignored.

-We have also created a polyfill for Web Crypto that supports PKCS #11, it is [node-webcrypto-p11](https://github.com/PeculiarVentures/node-webcrypto-p11).
+If you need to use a Hardware Security Module we have also created a polyfill for Web Crypto that supports PKCS #11.
+Thus polyfill is [node-webcrypto-p11](https://github.com/PeculiarVentures/node-webcrypto-p11).

-With [node-webcrypto-ossl](https://github.com/PeculiarVentures/node-webcrypto-ossl) installed you need to specify you want to use it, that looks like this:
+To use [node-webcrypto-ossl](https://github.com/PeculiarVentures/node-webcrypto-ossl) you need to specify you want to use it, that looks like this:

 ```javascript
 var xadesjs = require("xadesjs");